theg1239/the-everything-assistant/README.md

   - `logs/`: Log files
   - `public/`: Static files for the service

+## Documentation

+Need the full tour?
+The `docs/` directory contains living documentation for every part of the repo—product UX, platform architecture, tool catalog, companion services, and operational playbooks.
+Start with `docs/README.md` for the table of contents.

 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please follow these steps: